‘The Conners’ Fans React To Becky’s Baby Decision And Her Surprising New Relationship With Darlene

 — Stephanie (@Lutzie25) November 28, 2018

-With only six episodes of The Conners left to go, the ABC spinoff would need to do a fast flash forward to get through Becky’s nine months of pregnancy before the season finale.
-It would be more likely to see the storyline carry into season 2 of show—if there is a season 2, that is.
+With only six episodes of The Conners left to go, the ABC spinoff would need to do a fast flash-forward to get through Becky’s nine months of pregnancy before the season finale.
+It would be more likely to see the storyline carry into Season 2 of the show—if there is a Season 2, that is.

 Unlike the Roseanne revival, the sitcom’s predecessor that was instantly renewed for another season after the first episode aired earlier this year, The Conners has not yet been renewed for a second season.
 Reviews for the spinoff series have been mixed and ratings have been declining, per Good Housekeeping.
 With an early renewal not yet confirmed, fans may have to way until May of next year to see if The Conners will return for a second season in 2019.